OpenFn/docs/docs/build-for-developers/cli-walkthrough.md

 [docs.openfn.org/adaptors/packages/common-docs/#datavaluepath--operation](/adaptors/packages/common-docs/#datavaluepath--operation)
 **

-According to the docs, dataValue takes a path as inputt, which is of the string type.
+According to the docs, dataValue takes a path as input, which is of the string type.
 But in our operation we were passing an integer, that’s why we have a _TypeError_.
 You can fix the error by passing a string in dataValue i.e `console.log(dataValue(“1”))`

 <details>
   <summary>Expected CLI logs</summary>